 Next, choose someone to be your registered agent.
 This entity can be a firm or a person.
 You’ll need to put this name on your Articles of Organization just as with the organizer.
 Want more information about this step?
 See why the registered agent is important by reading here: Registered Agent Service.

 4. Decide Your Ownership and Management Structure.

 The Articles of Organization form asks whether your Wisconsin LLC will be managed by one manager, multiple managers, or all the members.
 You must decide whether you want to be a member-managed or a manager-managed LLC.
-To help you decide, we have created guides for each method: the Member-Managed LLC or the Manager-Managed LLC.

 5. Create an Operating Agreement.

 An Operating Agreement is another essential document in the formation of your LLC.
 Basically, the Operating Agreement is akin to the engine that runs your company.

 It’s important to note that the State of Wisconsin does not require a Limited Liability Company to have an Operating Agreement.
 Instead, an implied Operating Agreement is formed according to the legal default conditions in Wisconsin State.
 Still, you should figure out if these default conditions are in your best interest.

 At stake with the Operating Agreement are things like money and fiduciary constraints, managing working capital, voting, governance, paying profits, and liability.
 You might want to speak with an attorney to learn more about the document altogether.

 Also remember that you need to create an Operating Agreement if your company is going to be manager-managed.
 This is for your company records.
 Currently, the law in Wisconsin states that LLCs will only be valid if you declare manager-managed status in two documents: Your Operating Agreement and your Articles of Incorporation.